WHO WE ARE

 Alan Hill

-Alan Hill is the Education Program Manager at AltaSea at the Port of Los Angeles.
+Alan Hill is the Director of Education at AltaSea at the Port of Los Angeles.
 He is originally from Wales and has lived in the South Bay for 25 years.
 He has been an educator for 35 years.
 After completing B.Ed. degree at University of Wales, he began developing his teaching experience at schools and outdoor centers in the UK.
 A professional development scholarship took him to Prescott College in Arizona to learn more about experiential education.
 He moved to the US permanently in 1992 to work for Prescott College.
 He traveled to Anchorage, Alaska to take an adjunct faculty position at the University of Alaska and within a couple of years had assumed the position of Assistant Coordinator of the Alaska Wilderness Studies program at UAA.
 While at University of Alaska he completed his M.Ed. specializing in Curriculum Development.
 In 1997 he moved to Palos Verdes to take the position of Director, Outdoor Education at Chadwick School where he built and developed a robust curriculum for the Outdoor Education Program and assisted in developing the Outdoor Education Program at Chadwick International in Songdo, South Korea.

 Executive Administrator